|

 Introduction

 The recognition of the reality that there are seven capital sins has a long tradition in the Catholic Church.
 The Catechism of the Catholic Church states: “Vices can be classified according to the virtues they oppose, or also linked to the ‘capital sins’ which Christian experience has distinguished, following St. John Cassian and St. Gregory the Great.
 They are called ‘capital’ because they engender other sins, other vices.
 They are pride, avarice, envy, wrath, lust, gluttony, and sloth or acedia” (spiritual negligence).
 (CCC 1866) A word about “acedia.”
 Acedia is spiritual discontent and sorrow, a heavy and sluggish feeling of apathy, a soul bogged down by sensuality, the devil, or both.
 It comes from a lack of spirituality and discipline, from a life of dissipation and ease, from a neglect of prayer and penance.
 Acedia is primarily the spiritual affecting the emotional and physical, unlike depression which is the other way around.
 However, depression (or simply physical illness) can make one more susceptible to the sin of acedia.
 It also makes one more vulnerable to the so-called “noonday devil” or demon of acedia who plays on our weakness, making it worse by his heavy oppressive spirit.
 Unlike compunction or contrition which is a good and salutary sorrow, the sorrow resulting from acedia is harmful and evil.
 There is no spiritual joy in lukewarmness, half-heartedness, or simply worldliness.
 Spiritual joy comes from an intense spiritual life, to give one’s whole soul over to the will of God without reserve.
-This includes a full sacramental life (Mass and Confession), personal prayer and penance (fasting), the practice of the Christian virtues (especially, humility and charity), and works of mercy (whether corporal or spiritual).
-Finally, Sacred Scripture refers to the sin of acedia or spiritual sloth in the letter to the Hebrews.
-In chapter twelve we read: “Therefore, since we are surrounded by so great a cloud of witnesses, let us throw off every weight and sin that clings to us and persevere in running the race that lies before us, keeping our eyes fixed on Jesus who leads us in our faith and brings it to perfection.
-For the sake of the joy that lay before him, Jesus endured the cross, despising the shame, and now sits at the right hand of the throne of God.
-Consider how he endured such opposition from sinners, so that you may not grow weary and lose heart.
-In your struggle against sin you have not yet resisted to the point of shedding your blood.
-(Heb.
-12:1-4)
+This includes a full prayer life of interior recollection and “the practice of the presence of God” or, at least, turning to Him in our thoughts and prayers frequently, a sacramental life of Mass and Confession, penance and fasting as inspired, the practice of the Christian virtues, especially humility and charity, and works of mercy, whether corporal or spiritual.

 The seven capital sins can relate to either our natural human life or our supernatural spiritual life.
 For worldly unconverted souls, and even for beginners in the spiritual life after their conversion to Christ, they commonly concern human goods.
 For example, one is proud of their looks or natural talents and abilities, proud of how smart they are or how much they know (intellectual pride).
 For converted Christians, especially those more advanced in the spiritual life, the seven capital sins relate primarily to spiritual goods.
 Here we find souls who are proud of their spiritual growth or good works, their preaching or teaching, their spiritual graces, gifts or spiritual experiences.
 The great Dominican theologian Reginald Garrigou-Lagrange explains this in his classic work, The Three Ages of the Interior Life: The capital sins “may exist under a very gross form, as happens in many souls in the state of mortal sin; but they may also exist, as St. John of the Cross points out, in souls in the state of grace, as so many departures from the course of the spiritual life.
 It is thus that spiritual pride, spiritual gluttony, spiritual sensuality, and spiritual sloth are spoken of.”
 (Part II, Chap.
 XXI, B) It is precisely this spiritual form of the seven capital sins that we shall explore.